About The FSGA

 Our Legislative Agenda

-The FSGA advocates for fantasy sports legislation that adheres to three core principles:
+The FSGA advocates for fantasy sports legislation that adheres to core principles:

 - Fantasy sports is a game of skill and should not be legally classified as gambling.